EXCEPTIONAL FAMILY MEMBER PROGRAM

 Advocates for Justice & Education, INC

-Child Find is a legal requirement that schools find all children who have disabilities and who may be entitled to special education services.
+A legal requirement that schools must find all children who have disabilities and who may be entitled to special education services.

 Division of Special Education/Early Intervention Services